Sydney680928/MOGWAI/README.md

 ![MOGWAI](./images/img04.png)

-MOGWAI STUDIO is a visual IDE for MOGWAI development currently in active development.
+MOGWAI STUDIO v2 is a visual IDE for MOGWAI 8, currently in early private development.
+A previous version of MOGWAI STUDIO exists but targets MOGWAI 6 and is now obsolete.

 ### Planned Features